binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 * Passwords and other secrets for things like data-stores, syslog servers, monitoring services, email accounts and so on can be useful to an attacker to compromise data-stores, obtain further secrets from email accounts, file servers, system logs, services being monitored, etc, and may even provide credentials to continue moving through the network compromising other machines.
 * Passwords and/or their hashes travelling over the network.

-#### Data-store Compromise {#web-applications-identify-risks-management-of-application-secrets-data-store-compromise}
+#### Datastore Compromise {#web-applications-identify-risks-management-of-application-secrets-data-store-compromise}
 ![](images/ThreatTags/difficult-widespread-average-moderate.png)

 The reason I have tagged this as moderate is because if you take the countermeasures, it doesn't have to be a disaster.

 The New Zealand Intelligence Service [told](http://www.stuff.co.nz/national/politics/73704551/homegrown-threats-more-serious-says-spy-boss-rebecca-kitteridge) New Zealand's previous Prime Minister John Key, that one of the 6 top threats facing New Zealand is a "_Cyber attack or loss of information and data, which poses financial and reputational risks._"

-There are numerous examples of data-store compromise that happen on a daily basis.
+There are numerous examples of datastore compromise that happen on a daily basis.
 If only organisations put in place what I outlined in the countermeasures section, then millions of users would not have their identifies stolen.
 Sadly the advice security expets suggest is rarely followed.
 What happened in the Ashley Madison debacle is a very good example, as Ashley Madison's entire business relied on its commitment to keep its clients (37 million of them) data secret, and provide their clients discretion and anonymity.

 "_Before the breach, the company boasted about airtight data security but ironically, still proudly displays a graphic with the phrase “trusted security award” on its homepage_"